1. Home

 If certain hereditary diseases run in your family, this could affect how much you pay for life insurance.
 These can include diabetes, stroke and certain types of cancer.
 However, insurers consider how many relatives have been affected when deciding whether you should pay higher premiums.

-• Don’t delay.
-Usually, the sooner you take out a life insurance policy, the less it costs – other things being equal.
+• The sooner you take out a life insurance policy, the less it costs.

 • Make lifestyle changes.
-Getting fit, stopping smoking and reducing alcohol intake are all good ideas in and of themselves.
-And the fact that taking such steps could lead to lower life insurance premiums is an added bonus.
+Getting fit, stopping smoking and reducing alcohol intake are all good steps to lower life insurance premiums.

-• Don’t over insure yourself.
-Our life insurance calculator could help you work out the right level over cover given your family status as well as your mortgage and any other debts.
+• Don't over insure yourself.
+Our life insurance calculator could help you work out the right level of cover given your family status as well as your mortgage and any other debts.